teklynk/twitch_api_public/README.md

 If running this on a public server, I recommend using [Cloudflare](https://www.cloudflare.com/) for its Proxy, DDoS, Firewall and Rate-Limiting features.

-## NEW (Jun 2024)
+## NEW (June 2024)
 Getuserclips.php can now be filtered by "is_featured".
 This will show clips that the channel has set as Fetured.

 https://example.com/getuserclips.php?channel=MrCoolStreamer&prefer_featured=true&limit=100

 ## NEW (September 2023)

 Follows and Following endpoint now require a user access token and client ID that includes the user:read:follows and/or moderator:read:followers scope.
-This can be generated from [twitchtokengenerator.com](https://twitchtokengenerator.com//).
+This can be generated from [twitchtokengenerator.com](https://twitchtokengenerator.com/).
 The access token and client ID can then be used in the endpoint url: https://example.com/getuserfollowing.php?channel=MrCoolStreamer&limit=100&ref=accessTokenXyz123Abc&clientId=abc123xyz5678

 The access token and client ID values need to be base_64 encoded.
 - javascript: btoa(stringToEncode);